Cessna 180 Skywagon

 The Cessna 180 Skywagon is a four- or six-seat, fixed conventional gear general aviation airplane which was produced between 1953 and 1981.
 Though the design is no longer in production, many of these aircraft are still in use as personal aircraft and in utility roles such as bush flying.

 Development

 Cessna introduced the heavier and more powerful 180 as a complement to the Cessna 170.
-It eventually came to be known as the Skywagon.
+It eventually came to be known as the Skywagon, with the name appearing in promotional material by 1973.

 The prototype Cessna 180, N41697, first flew on May 26, 1952.
 Cessna engineering test pilot William D. Thompson was at the controls.

 In all its versions, 6,193 Cessna 180s were manufactured.
 In 1956, a tricycle gear version of this design was introduced as the Cessna 182, which came to bear the name Skylane.
 Additionally, in 1960, Cessna introduced a heavier, more powerful sibling to the 180, the conventional gear Cessna 185.
 For a time, all three versions of the design were in production.